0foo/geraldine/README.md

 * Do you have a bunch of JSON or YAML or TOML you want to convert to html components to keep your browser code clean?

-* Geri converts string templates with front matter into html:
+* Geraldine converts string templates with front matter into html:

 ```